The trial

 The trial seeks to protect environmental water from the northern to the southern Murray–Darling Basin by protecting environmental water recovered in the northern Basin when it arrives in the Menindee Lakes.

-The trial means environmental flows can be protected from Queensland all the way to the Murray Mouth.
+The trial means held environmental water can be protected from Queensland all the way to the Murray Mouth.
 Outside of the trial, environmental inflows to Menindee Lakes are reshared equally to NSW and Victorian entitlement holders when the lakes are a shared resource, and entirely to NSW when the lakes fall below 480 GL and until they rise above 640 GL.

 In November 2025, the Basin Officials Committee approved the trial arrangements until 30 June 2028.
 The committee facilitates cooperation and coordination between the Commonwealth, the Basin states and the Murray–Darling Basin Authority in funding works and managing the Basin water and other natural resources.